MikeBusuttil/TaskITEasy/README.md

 - copy-pasting from notepad
 - copy-pasting from OneNote formatted list
 - change font (to non-monospace)
+- allow collapsing with the chevron
+- only scroll when contents are bigger than text area
 - exports to
   - JSON (full)
   - MD (readable)